NACLab/ngc-learn/docs/tutorials/lesson1.md

 circuit.clear()
 ```

+Once you have written `circuit4.py`, you can execute it from the command line
-which should print to your terminal something similar to:
+as `$ python circuit4.py` which should print to your terminal something similar to:

 ```console
 ---- Simulating Circuit Evolution ----